April 2026

 Audit requirements

-Adequate documentation is on file to support decisions and type of benefit issued including receipts, other documentation and/or verification to support payment for expenses that occur during employment, and participation in employment assistance activities.
+Adequate documentation is on file to support decisions and type of benefit issued including receipts, other documentation and/or verification to support payment for participation in employment assistance activities.

 Application of policy

-Ontario Works mandatory and discretionary employment benefits, as part of basic financial assistance, are provided to participants if the Administrator is satisfied that eligibility criteria have been met.
+Ontario Works mandatory and discretionary employment and participation benefits, as part of basic financial assistance, are provided to participants if the Administrator is satisfied that eligibility criteria have been met.

 In addition to these benefits, funds to cover employment related expenses may be provided to support participants as they progress toward sustainable employment.

-Administrators in First Nations and northern communities have the discretion to exercise flexibility when approving employment activities and/or expenses based on cultural and geographic considerations in order to support employment outcomes for clients.
+Administrators in First Nations and northern communities have the discretion to exercise flexibility when approving employment assistance activities and/or expenses based on cultural and geographic considerations to support employment outcomes for participants.

 Mandatory benefits